zino-hofmann/graphql-flutter/packages/graphql/README.md

 To connect to a GraphQL Server, we first need to create a `GraphQLClient`.
 A `GraphQLClient` requires both a `cache` and a `link` to be initialized.

 In our example below, we will be using the Github Public API.
-In our example below, we are going to use `HttpLink` which we will concatinate with `AuthLink` so as to attach our github access token.
+In our example below, we are going to use `HttpLink` which we will concatenate with `AuthLink` so as to attach our github access token.
 For the cache, we are going to use `InMemoryCache`.

 ```dart
 // ...